Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zYh_QUHwAh4.md

 ---
-title: "January 26th, 2021 Livestream Q&A: Will Update 4 affect the Refinery recipes outside of Tier 7?"
+title: "January 26th, 2021 Livestream Q&A: Will Update 4 affect the Refinery Recipes outside of Tier 7?"
 date: "2021-01-26"
 layout: transcript
 topics: